junxit/us-congress-bills-111/metadata.md

 - 2010-11-15 — Referred to House Budget
 - 2010-11-15 — Referred to House Judiciary
 - 2010-11-15 — Referred to the Committee on the Judiciary, and in addition to the Committee on the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2010-11-17 — Received in the Senate.
+- 2010-12-22 — Read twice and referred to the Committee on the Judiciary.